Skip to main content

 Application Process

 Please complete the Vanguard Arts Fund application form, which requests the following information.
-We are accepting applications until May 8, 2024 at 11:59 PM, and announcements will be made in June.

 Application Format